Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Rooms/README.md

 List<InvitedRoomParticipant> participantsToUpsert = new List<InvitedRoomParticipant>
 {
-    participant2,   // participant2 updated from Presenter to Consumer
+    participant2,   // participant2 updated from Presenter to Attendee
     newParticipant, // newParticipant added to the room };